kaist-cp/cs420/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) (optional): for developing your homework.
 If you prefer other editors, you're good to go.
+    - [NOTE: If permission denied error occurs when trying to install `CodeLLDB Extension` into the remote server](https://github.com/kaist-cp/cs420/issues/5), please follow the steps:
+      (1) Download [this file](https://github.com/vadimcn/vscode-lldb/releases/download/v1.5.0/codelldb-x86_64-linux.vsix) at the remote server, (2) Follow [the instructions](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) to install it.

 - If you want, you'll be provided with a Linux server account.
 [Please submit your SSH key here](https://gg.kaist.ac.kr/assignment/6/).
 You can connect to server by `ssh s<student-id>@cp-service.kaist.ac.kr -p10005`, e.g., `ssh s20071163@cp-service.kaist.ac.kr